Matthew Finnighan considers if high self-esteem is always great for sports.

 First of all, it is essential to create a distinction between high self-esteem, ego, and confidence in sports.
 Of course, each one of these states requires a basis and that is their primary connection.
 And, second of all they do not have to necessarily be bad, but they all carry certain downsides.
-For example, self-esteem and confidence can be simply gained through extensive training, can be put through the test and show whether a person is respectful towards the opponents, or whether they are compensating and treating the opponent badly and disrespectfully.
+For example, self-esteem and confidence can be gained through extensive training, can be put through the test, and show whether a person is respectful towards the opponents, or whether they are compensating and treating the opponent badly and disrespectfully.
 Both, the negative and the positive can be recognized pretty easily.
 Luckily, today we have numerous psychological researches, books, essays written on this type of behaviour by EssayShark, so it is pretty easy to spot, look into and understand.

 Okay, high self-esteem can be beneficial in case you want to convince people that you are good at something.
 Of course, you need to also prove it, but chances are that the player with higher self-esteem might make it into the team.
 Those are usually the people who, when said they cannot do something, do it anyways and have everyone convinced at first.
 However, this can also be devastating in the most critical moments when everyone has created high expectations from you; due to your high self-esteem and confidence.
 This can help the player deny his or her shortcomings and put the game at risk of losing.

-Moreover, the saddest part is that there are many other players who would love to be a replacement for such an egotistical player, which basically shows that no matter how confident you are in your game if you are not good, you are replaceable.
+Moreover, the saddest part is that many other players would love to be a replacement for such an egotistical player, which shows that no matter how confident you are in your game if you are not good, you are replaceable.
 This realization can negatively affect a person's psychological health and leave deep scars of disappointment.
-Basically, nothing good comes out of this, so overly confident people sometimes need strict and harsh coaches who can see through their weaknesses right away and possibly fix them.
+Nothing good comes out of this, so overly confident people sometimes need strict and harsh coaches who can see through their weaknesses right away and possibly fix them.